Skip to main content

 5 mentions Positive Neutral Negative

-• “Didn't encounter any bugs and the performance, save for a few loading hiccups, was very good.”
+• “Didn't encounter any bugs and the performance, aside from a few loading hiccups, was very good.”

-• “The game also occasionally suffers from bugs like disappearing furniture, requirements not being flagged as done even though they are, and lagging when there is too much furniture (but my computer doesn't lag when I play other games, so it's probably an optimization issue).”
+• “The game occasionally suffers from bugs like disappearing furniture, requirements not being flagged as done even though they are, and lagging when there is too much furniture.
+My computer doesn't lag when playing other games, so it's probably an optimization issue.”

-• “I only wish Steam Deck optimization was better, as I am often balancing the controls of the deck and using the touch screen to progress or use the settings.”
+• “I only wish Steam Deck optimization was better, as I often have to balance using the Deck controls and the touch screen to progress or access the settings.”

 • character development